-The South West, with its rolling hills, cosy country pubs and stunning coastline is often associated with romance.
-In fact, the region is the most popular place to tie the knot in the UK, with 21% more marriages than the British average.
+Rolling hills, cosy country pubs and stunning coastline combine to create a truly romantic atmosphere in beautiful Devon.
+It’s no surprise this region is the most popular place to tie the knot in the UK, with 21% more marriages than the British average.

 Take a trip on the Dartmouth Steam Railway, Devon